ihKong/lexicon_landscapevalues/README.md

 # Locality and transferability
+### : examining pre-built lexicons to elicit landscape values from natural language

-Code for a short paper submitted to the Association of Geographic Information Laboratories in Europe (AGILE), 2024.
-It abides by DASA (Data and Software Availability).
+This is to explain the key code for a short paper submitted to the Association of Geographic Information Laboratories in Europe (AGILE), 2024, which abides by the policy of DASA (Data and Software Availability).

-Details to follow.
+Details to be updated shortly after the proceeding is published to public.

 ## Abstract
+TBA